vitali-fedulov/imagehash2/README.md

 # Fast similar image search with Go (LATEST VERSION)

-**Resized and near-duplicate image search for very large image collections** (thousands, millions, and much more).
-The package generates real hashes to be used in hash-tables, and consumes very little memory.
+**Resized and near-duplicate image search for very large image collections** (thousands, millions, and more).
+The package generates 'real' hashes to be used in hash-tables, and consumes very little memory.

 [Demo](https://vitali-fedulov.github.io/similar.pictures/) (a usage scenario for image similarity search).